caiks/TBOT03/README.md

 The `location`-configuration deviation is now very small, but that is obviously because the mean *slice size* is now only between one and two *events*.
 That suggests that the *models* of the different *levels* are rather orthogonal - so much so, in fact, that crossing gives us little benefit.
 In other words, crossing the *levels* causes the map of *slice* to configuration to be far too over-fitted.

+rooms 4,5 and 6 - rarely transitioned to other set of rooms, because of the interaction between obstruction and interest actions

 describe each of the statistics in the log.
-TBOT03 measure successful transition actions.
-TBOT03 hit is usually checked before induce, although there is a small window
+TBOT03 measure successful transition actions. hit rate monitor. hit is usually checked before induce, although there is a small window. marginal action success and other statistics (decidability, hit length for comparable *fud* counts, total hits, hit *likelihood*)

 TBOT03 with max slice we are seeing big gryrations in the modelling rate.
 Initially we pick off the highest alignments but then end up accidentally boosting slices with low alignments, because their sizes are higher than the recently modelled.